Best Camping Lanterns and Camping Lights of 2024/25

-When camping or backpacking, an LED lantern creates ambiance around the campfire, helps when prepping a meal in the dark, or is convenient when reading in your tent.
-A lantern or rechargeable camping lights can add ambiance to your campsite or backyard get-together.
+When camping or backpacking, an LED lantern creates ambiance around the campfire, helps when prepping a meal in the dark, or makes it easier to read in your tent.
+An electric lantern and rechargeable camping lights in general can make or break a camping trip or backyard get-together.

-We spent 10 hours researching the 19 best camping lanterns for use in campgrounds, backpacking, and outdoor lighting for backyards.
-Then, we tested the lanterns for 9 months on camping trips from Joshua Tree to Colorado, from the Bristlecone Pines to Anza Borrego and the Mojave Deserts.
+We spent more than 2 years testing the 28 best camping lanterns for use in campgrounds, backpacking, and outdoor lighting for backyards.
+We tested the lanterns on camping trips from Joshua Tree to Colorado, from the Bristlecone Pines to the high desert of Utah, and living off-the-grid for months at a summer camp near Yosemite.

 We found the best battery-operated lantern, rechargeable lantern, and solar camping lights to illuminate your tent site, camp kitchen, or backyard.